infocyde/OpenAICSharpExamples/README.md

 This is a windows form app that wraps around a few classes (the classes are what you want).
 This is written in .net 4.6.1 (so you can copy a folder with the program onto any Windows 10/11 box and it should work without an installer).

 It should work with other versions of .net, but I haven't tested it.

 There are also some c# SDKs that might offer some cool features.
-The are not necessary though.
+Using SDKs to access OpenAI's API are not necessary though.

 Have fun.